GRISELDA (GRACE) ALVAREZ SESMA

 About Your Cultural Practitioner

-Grace is Mexican/Yaqui, with ancestral Indigenous roots in Sonora and Baja California.
+Grace is Yaqui/Mexican, with roots in Sonora and Baja California.
 Like many families in Mexico, her mother and tias (aunties) used cultural remedies to help keep their families healthy.
-She grew up experiencing the curing of empacho through the abdominal sobadas that her mother gave her, and watching her auntie cure neighborhood children of mal de ojo and caida de mollera.
-As a child she was particularly influenced by watching and listening to another tia, a curandera, share stories about helping neighbors and friends with various spiritual illnesses as well as to her uncle who was a well-known sobador and huesero, bonesetter.
-Being raised within cultural ways, she understood from an early age how demanding the path of Curanderismo can be and that one must be truly called to these healing ways by Spirit.
+She grew up experiencing the curing of empacho through the abdominal sobadas that her mother gave her and watching her auntie cure neighborhood children of mal de ojo and caida de mollera.
+As a child, she was particularly influenced by watching and listening to another tia, a curandera, share stories about helping neighbors and friends with various spiritual illnesses as well as to her uncle, who was a well-known sobador and huesero, bonesetter.
+Being raised within cultural ways, she understood from an early age how demanding the path of Curanderismo can be, and that one must be truly called to these healing ways by Spirit.
 Although the ancestors visited her in dreams during childhood, it wasn't until the mid-1990s after experiencing very clear warning dreams that failure to return to the traditional medicine ways of her family/ancestors would bring severe consequences (a story that she shares during some of her pláticas), that she formally undertook the study of Curanderismo and other healing traditions by undergoing rigorous training with healers in Baja California and the United States.

 Answering the Call of the Grandmothers